stdlib-js/stdlib/README.md

 > A standard library for JavaScript and Node.js.

-Stdlib is a collection of robust, high performance libraries for numeric computing, streams, and more.
+Stdlib is a standard library for JavaScript and Node.js, with an emphasis on numeric computing.
+The library provides a collection of robust, high performance libraries for mathematics, statistics, streams, utilities, and more.
 This is the GitHub repository of stdlib source code and documentation.

-If you are interested in developing stdlib, see the [development guide][stdlib-development].
+For help developing stdlib, see the [development guide][stdlib-development].

 ## Prerequisites